mmistakes/minimal-mistakes/docs/_pages/help.md

  -->

 ## Customer Support
-If you are a current customer you can always send a help request to *support@netfoundry.io*.
-Read more about contacting support in [Support Hub](https://support.netfoundry.io/hc/en-us/articles/360019471912-Contact-NetFoundry-Support).
+Send a help request to *support@netfoundry.io* and read more about contacting support in [Support Hub](https://support.netfoundry.io/hc/en-us/articles/360019471912-Contact-NetFoundry-Support).

+## Improve this Site
+Contributions are welcome!
+This API portal is open-source.
+You may [create a branch or a fork on GitHub](https://github.com/netfoundry/mop-api-docs) and send a merge request.
+Learn [how to edit this site](/contribute/).